Greater-London-Authority/collate-birth-data/README.md

 3. [Live births in England and Wales for small geographic areas](https://www.nomisweb.co.uk/query/construct/summary.asp?mode=construct&version=0&dataset=206) - births by (2011) LSOA for calendar year period from 2013 onward.

+4. Live births by month, sex and area of usual residence of mother, England and Wales - a series of ad hoc releases of monthly births at local authority level from September 2002 onward.
+Links to these releases are given below.

 While calendar year births data for local authorities is available for local earlier periods from the [ONS